Ilocos Norte: Spanish colonial era

-World War II
+Japanese occupation

-After the fall of Corregidor and the subsequent occupation of the Philippines by the Empire of Japan, a number of small guerilla groups formed in the area of Ilocos Norte, some of which resorted to banditry.
-Governor Roque Ablan Sr., with the help of Philippine Army Lt.
-Feliciano Madamba, was able to put together a guerilla unit to engage the Japanese forces and to rally the other guerilla groups into a common force.
+After the fall of Corregidor and the subsequent occupation of the Philippines by the Empire of Japan, a number of small guerrilla groups formed in the area of Ilocos Norte.
+While some resorted to banditry, Governor Roque Ablan Sr. and Philippine Army Lt.
+Feliciano Madamba were able to put together a guerrilla unit to engage the Japanese forces and to rally the other guerrilla groups into a common force.
 The leaders were assigned specific sectors using a system for distributing news and orders.